lukechi1219/zenith524_app/privacy-policy.md

 ## Information We Collect

 ### 1. User Content
-- **Pomodoro Session Data:** Your timer sessions, focus periods, break durations, and productivity statistics
+- **Focus Session Data:** Your timer sessions, focus periods, break durations, and productivity statistics
 - **Task Data:** Tasks you create and their completion status when using Firestore integration
 - **Daily Time Summaries:** Calculated daily focus time and productivity metrics
 - **User Settings:** App preferences, timer configurations, and personalization choices